Glossary of Concordium Terms#

 The smallest subdivision of CCD is the µCCD (micro CCD), with 1 CCD = 1,000,000 µCCD.
 This means that CCD amounts are given with up to six decimal places of precision.

 CCDScan effectively serves as a search engine for data on the Concordium blockchain and enables users to search for, explore, and analyze relevant on-chain data.
-Often used to research bakers and pools before deciding to delegate funds to a particular pool.
+Often used to research validators and pools before deciding to delegate funds to a particular pool.

 A sequence of blocks, starting from the genesis block, in which each successive block points to the predecessor.
 There may be multiple valid chains, and the consensus protocol establishes which chain is authoritative.